nicolasberube/Arzette_Randomizer/arzette/en_Arzette.md

 - NPC requirements have been locked behind an appropriate order activation.
 For example, if you already have rocks before talking to Faramore Munhum, the rock quest will still be activated appropriately instead of being already completed.
 If you already have the Sacred Oil and Chains before talking to Alven, he will give you his first item (Fort Findula Dungeon Key in vanilla) before the Chainsword reward.
 If you already have 250 souls, Zazie will still ask for Sacred Oil before activating the souls quest, and so on.

-- Some spawn locations for items are slightly modified to accommodate different items sizes.
+- Some spawn locations for items are slightly modified to accommodate different item sizes.

-- The Hills barn will show a beacon light emanate from it if the Hills beacon is activated, no matter where that Hills beacon was.

 - Bonus scrolls do not despawn, and can be replayed infinitely.
 Yes, this includes the "Collect Rubies" ones.

-- Any bonus scroll will show as already completed with their spawned item present if its specific rubies reward was already received elsewhere.

 - All quests and NPC spawning rules (except for the rock quest) are already activated.
     - Dewey does not need Purple Magic to be talked to